swincas/cookies-n-code/tutorials/zotero_obsidian_integration/README.md

----
+# Zotero-Obsidian Integration

-author: Robert A. Mostoghiu Paun
+Author: Robert A. Mostoghiu Paun

-tags:
-  - tutorial
----
-# Zotero configuration
+## Zotero configuration
 1. Download *Zotero* and *Zotero Connector* from [here](https://www.zotero.org/download/).
 Zotero Connector allows us to add papers from ADS, Arxiv, etc. directly to our Zotero library by simply clicking on a button from the browser.
 2. Install the following addons for Zotero:
 	1.  *Zotfile*, by following the steps described [here](https://zotfile.com/#how-to-install--set-up-zotfile)